Landsat-Manhattan-Project/.github/profile/README.md

-# 🌍 Landsat Data Explorer
+# 🌍 LandFinder

-Welcome to **Landsat Data Explorer**, an inclusive and user-friendly web application that empowers everyone—from farmers and scientists to students and citizens—to access, interpret, and utilize Landsat Surface Reflectance (SR) data with ease.
+Welcome to **LandFinder**, an inclusive and user-friendly web application that empowers everyone—from farmers and scientists to students and citizens—to access, interpret, and utilize Landsat Surface Reflectance (SR) data with ease.

 ## 📚 About Us